windcrusader/stravaapi/README.md

 # stravaapi
-Interaction with the Strava API via oAuth to do track my cumulative against target
+Interaction with the Strava API via oAuth to track my cumulative km against target